top of page

 The problem is most of this gets lost.
 Stories get shortened, details fall away, and what you end up with is the version that travels best at dinner parties.
 Which is fine for dinner parties and not much use for anything else.

-If it does, we map out the shape of the project.
-Scope, likely length, how deep we need to go, and how we’ll work together.
-After that, it becomes quite structured.
+If it makes sense to proceed, we map out the shape of the project together.
+Scope, likely length, how deep we need to go and how we'll work around your time and other life commitments.
+After that we set up some structure, but never in a way that feels like admin.

-We schedule a series of interviews, usually over a few weeks.
-These are not rigid question-and-answer sessions, but they are directed.
-I’ll keep things moving, circle back when something doesn’t quite add up, and push where it matters.
-You’d be surprised how often the important parts sit just beyond the first answer.
+We start with interviews.
+Usually a series of sessions over a few weeks, and these are where the real work begins.
+They're not rigid question-and-answer exercises, more conversations where I keep things moving, come back to anything that doesn't quite hold up and push where it matters.
+You'd be surprised how often the most important parts of a life sit just beyond the first answer.
+People edit themselves without realising it, and part of my job is to notice when that's happening.

 Longer than people first assume, shorter than they fear once it’s underway.